AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 ### Sites {#sites-6484}

-* When you open the properties of a page after upgrading to Experience Manager 6.4.8.3, JavaScript errors start appearing in the console (NPR-35649).
-* Updates to product asset reference puts replication threads to the waiting state until the ProductAssetListener thread completes its commits to JCR (NPR-35359).
 * After installing Experience Manager Service Pack 6.4.8.2, users cannot edit content fragment models and experience the following error:

   `Uncaught TypeError: Cannot read property 'debounce' of undefined` (NPR-35312)